-As the FY 2017-2021 statewide housing plan concludes, the state must build on the success of this plan with a bolder commitment in a new five-year housing plan.
+As the former statewide housing plan concludes, the state must build on the success of this plan with a bolder commitment in a new five-year housing plan.
 A multi-year funding commitment is needed at this time to support a continuous affordable housing development pipeline.
-There are several advantages to multi-year planning with dedicated upfront funding, which signals confidence to investors and development.
+There are several advantages to multi-year planning with dedicated upfront funding, which signals confidence to investors and developers.